 Trainee child psychotherapists have a 4 year placement in an NHS setting within which they learn all aspects of becoming a child psychotherapist, while their personal analysis and theoretical learning take place elsewhere.
 The Service Supervisor has the vital responsibility for facilitating their growth throughout this and IPCAPA are committed to enabling their Service Supervisors in this crucial role.

 The afternoon is divided into two one hour sessions, the first to address issues that commonly arise from the role, the trainee and their relationship (see below for the topics) and after a short break is followed by presentations from individual service supervisors of supervision sessions for group discussion and reflection.

 In a confidential setting Service Supervisors will be able to discuss their relationship with their trainee and any difficulties that they may be experiencing.
 The individual supervisor will bring their experience of supervising into a group where the experience is further processed within a closed and trusted group of colleagues.

 The courses will be led by Heather Lee-Messner, an experienced child and adolescent psychotherapist.
-Dr. Janine Sternberg will be providing additional input.
+Guest speakers, such as Dr. Janine Sternberg, will be providing additional input.

 The course will address a range of issues including the following, through allowing space for the participants to talk about their experience as supervisors as well as drawing on their own experience of training and being supervised: